Chelsea Joy Eats

 Description

-This paleo and vegan chocolate tahini spread makes quite the treat!
+This gluten free and vegan chocolate tahini spread makes quite the treat!
 Eat it with a spoon, use as a dip for fruit, or spread on toast.

 Ingredients